AtanleyPA/AtanleyPA.github.io/README.md

 *High severity cases can be isolated for targeted action*

-**Business Impact**

-This analysis helps the organizations: Improve workplace safety policies, allocate resources to high-risk areas, reduce injury rates, and ensure compliance with safety regulations.
+**Business Impact:** This analysis helps the organizations: Improve workplace safety policies, allocate resources to high-risk areas, reduce injury rates, and ensure compliance with safety regulations.

 **Conclusion:** The findings highlight the importance of data-driven decision-making in improving workplace safety, enabling organizations to take proactive measures, reduce risks, and enhance overall operational efficiency.